tosinadeyeye/Nexfolio/README.md

 ## Notes

 - The app uses a beautiful purple-to-pink gradient theme throughout
+- **Role-based navigation**: The app automatically shows different screens based on user role
+  - Providers see: Dashboard → Portfolio → Bookings → Profile tabs
+  - Clients see: Discover → Bookings → Profile tabs
 - All navigation uses type-safe navigation props
-- State management is minimal and focused (Zustand for user state, TanStack Query for server state)
+- State management is minimal and focused (Zustand for app state, TanStack Query for server state)
 - The backend API is fully typed and validated with Zod
 - Authentication is handled by Better Auth with Expo support
+- Separate navigation type systems for ClientTabParamList and ProviderTabParamList ensure type safety

 ---